 Mobile interstitial ad sizes are usually 320*480 or 1024*768 pixels.
 With this, interstitial ads cover the user's full screen, catching attention at best.
 They can, however, result in a non-intrusive advertising strategy if executed clumsily.
 Ensure that the ad placement and timing do not obstruct user flow.

-Pros and cons of interstitial ads for advertisers
+Pros of interstitial ads for advertisers

 Native advertising